-Build the behaviour around small, discrete, methods and use Stimulus actions declared in HTML to drive when they are called.
+Build the behavior around small, discrete, methods and use Stimulus actions declared in HTML to drive when they are called.

 Prefer controllers that do a small amount of ‘work’ that is collected together, instead of lots of large or specific controllers.

-Multiple controllers can be attached to one DOM element for composing behaviour, where practical split out behaviour to separate controllers.
+Multiple controllers can be attached to one DOM element for composing behavior, where practical split out behavior to separate controllers.

 Consider when to document controller usage for non-contributors.

 When writing unit tests, note that DOM updates triggered by data attribute changes are completed async (next

 microtick) so will require a await Promise or similar to check for the changes in JSDom.